Find Business Schools

 Find Schools Near

-Life As a Human Resources Specialist
+What is a Human Resources Specialist?

-A Day in the Life of a HR Specialist
+Life As a HR Specialist

 • Maintain current knowledge of Equal Employment Opportunity (EEO) and affirmative action guidelines and laws, such as the Americans with Disabilities Act (ADA).